Arosy/devnet-backup-monitor/README.md

 - Feel free to submit any changes you see fit or do whatever you want, because its MIT licensed.

 ### Changelog

+**v0.0.6**
+- fixed an issue where packing files or directories which won't allow compression, e.g. due being in use or locked.
+- fixed an issue with line idention in the example compose file.

 **v0.0.5**
 - fixed an issue with the `RUN_AT_TIME` parameter set, which could lead to running too early.